okeshawarz/prospectus/keshawarz_prospectus.md

 destructiveness of rent regulation.

-@gilderbloom2007 estimates the impacts of second-generation rent controls on a cross-section of New Jersey cities.
+@gilderbloom2007 estimates the impacts of second-generation rent controls on a cross-section of New Jersey cities, similar to this study.
 The authors assert that New Jersey has a "moderate" form of rent control allowing for guaranteed rent increases every year, with some cities including a vacancy decontrol provision.
 They use data from a survey by the New Jersey Tenants Organization at the city level of